 The Associate's Degree of Applied Technology with a Major in Design Drafting will prepare students to obtain a position in a high technology society.
 This degree will range from instruction of fundamentals principals, sketching, and critical thinking, to 2DCAD, 3D CAD, and advance problem solving skills.
-Student will enhance their abilities by concentrating on areas of Specialized CAD including BIM, 3D max and Solid Modeling, Commercial Architectural, 3D graphics and animation, and portfolio.
-Graduates would look forward to seeking qualified positions in related drafting fields such as detailers, CAD drafter, architectural drafter, structural drafters, civil drafters, survey technician, electrical drafter, technical drafters, engineering drawing checker, drafting department supervisor, and, technical illustrator project managers, or Architectural renderers.
+Students will enhance their abilities by concentrating on areas of Specialized CAD including BIM, 3D max and Solid Modeling, Commercial Architectural, 3D graphics and animation, and portfolio.
+Graduates would look forward to seeking qualified positions in related drafting fields such as detailers, CAD drafter, architectural drafter, structural drafters, engineering drawing checker, drafting department supervisor and, technical illustrator project managers or Architectural renderers.
 The applied technology (ADM) classes will enhance their skill set to obtain advance positions.